12 Top-Rated Hiking Trails at the Grand Canyon

 Other nearby facilities include the Market Plaza and Mather Campground, and hikers on the South Rim Trail can access every South Rim trailhead that navigates into the canyon.
+This selection of canyon hikes includes the popular Bright Angel Trail and South Kaibab Trail.
 Caution needs to be applied while exploring and photographing next to the steep cliffs of the South Rim Trail.

 2. Bright Angel Trail

-An iconic hiking trail of America, the Bright Angel Trail descends steeply from the South Rim of the Grand Canyon, revealing fantastic views that cannot be experienced from the rim.
-Descending over 4,000 feet in nine miles between the South Rim and the Colorado River, the trail encompasses endless switchbacks and unfolding views.
+The Bright Angel Trail is an iconic hiking trail of America.
+It descends steeply from the South Rim of the Grand Canyon, revealing fantastic views that cannot be experienced from the rim.
+The trail encompasses endless switchbacks and unfolding views as it descends over 4,000 feet in nine miles, spanning the South Rim to the Colorado River.

+Hiking back up can easily take twice as long as hiking into the Grand Canyon.
 It's highly encouraged for day hikers to trek only partway down the trail.
-Hiking back up can easily take twice as long as hiking into the Grand Canyon, and two aptly named Rest Houses along the Bright Angel Trail make for great turnaround points on day hikes.
+Two aptly named Rest Houses along the Bright Angel Trail make for great turnaround points on day hikes.
 The Mile-and-a-Half Rest House and Three-Mile Rest House both provide seasonal water and composting toilets.

 Backcountry camping is available along the Bright Angel Trail at Indian Gardens and Bright Angel Campground, and unique overnight lodging at the bottom of the Grand Canyon is hosted by Phantom Ranch (permits and reservations required.)

 3. South Kaibab Trail

-No personal vehicles are allowed at the South Kaibab Trailhead, one of the most popular into-the-canyon hikes in the park.
+No personal vehicles are allowed at the South Kaibab Trailhead, one of the most popular into-the-canyon hikes on the South Rim.
 Instead, a convenient shuttle system transports hikers to and from the trailhead throughout the day, including early morning.

-The switchbacking South Kaibab Trail provides a true adventure as it navigates the steep canyon terrain.
+Don't let the challenges dissuade day hiking the South Kaibab, though, as the route displays stunning views of the expansive canyon not seen from the rim.
 For day hiking, places like Ooh-Aah-Point (one mile down) or Cedar Ridge (1.5 miles), are good turnaround points, as is Skeleton Point (three miles), which includes the first views of the Colorado River.

 4. Bright Angel Point Trail

-A standard excursion on any visit to the North Rim, Bright Angel Point provides an accessible half-mile trail leading to arguably the best views of the canyon.
-Departing from the Visitor Center and Lodge on the North Rim, this hike is a great introductory trail to do the moment you get out of the car.
+Bright Angel Point is a standard excursion on any visit to the North Rim.
+It provides an accessible half-mile trail leading to arguably the best views of the canyon.
+The hike departs from the Visitor Center and Lodge on the North Rim and is a great introductory trail to do the moment you get out of the car.

-5. North Kaibab Trail Editor's Pick
+5. North Kaibab Trail

-Constructed in the 1920s, the North Kaibab Trail is the only maintained hiking path that enters the canyon from the North Rim.
+The North Kaibab Trail was constructed in the 1920s and is the only maintained hiking path that enters the canyon from the North Rim.
 Like the South Kaibab and Bright Angel Trails, the North Kaibab Trail steeply switchbacks all the way down to the Colorado River.

 For day hikes on the North Kaibab Trail, rather than the demanding 14 miles down to the river and back up, it's highly advisable to use one of many scenic turnaround points along the way.
 At 1.7 miles, the North Kaibab Trail goes under the impressively blasted Supai Tunnel, and three miles after that, Roaring Springs, the source of all drinking water in the park, is often a preferred place to start hiking back up to the rim.

 Potable water is seasonally available at the Manzanita Rest Area, 5.4 miles down the North Kaibab, and the trail passes by Cottonwood Campground 1.4 miles later.
 This backcountry campground is the closest within the canyon to the North Rim, and permits are required to spend the night.

 6. Havasu Falls

 One of the most famous waterfall hikes in the nation, let alone the Grand Canyon, the blue waters of Havasu Falls have been mesmerizing visitors and residents for eons.
-The trail is located on the Havasupai Indian Reservation, and highly competitive permits are needed to hike to this special water feature and surrounding idyllic area in the Grand Canyon.
+The trail is located on the Havasupai Indian Reservation, and highly competitive permits are needed to hike to this special water feature and the surrounding idyllic area in the Grand Canyon.

 This is at least a 10-mile, moderately strenuous hike.
 Day hiking is not allowed to Havasu Falls, rather overnight backpacking or mule riding is required to see the waterfalls.